dddCddd/c/README.md

 #### *USER STORYS

 *   As a recruter
-    I want to find information about work experience and skills So I can compare with other ppl
+    I want to find information about him
+    So I can compare with other ppl

 *   As a recruter
+    I want to find work experience and skills
+    So I can compare with other ppl

+*   As a recruter
     I want to find contact details
     So I can contact the person if i want to

 *   As a recruter
+    I want see the personal information
+    So I can get a clear picture about the person

+*   As a recruter
-    I want see the actual work and personal information about a person So I can get a clear picture about the person
+    I want see the actual work
+    So I can get a clear picture about the person

 #### *DESIGNE
     I have tried to have a clean and minimalistisk designe throu the website.